reeseovine/dotfiles-old/README.md

 # dotfiles
 These are most of the configuration files I use to get my setup to look and behave how it does.
 Here are some notable things about them.
 (Screenshots coming soon-ish)

-The files and directories in the root of the repository (except the README of course) have symlinks pointing to them with the same names, located in `~/.config/`, unless stated otherwise.
+The directories in the root of the repository (*not* files such as this README) have symlinks pointing to them with the same names, located in `~/.config/`, unless stated otherwise.

 <table>
 	<tr>